 Redefined Courage is inspired by the dreams and legacy of my wonderful mother, Virginia and the wonderful women like her.

 At Redefined Courage, we are committed helping each woman fighting breast cancer to see herself redefined by hope, faith and courage.
-We are making exciting changes so continue reading and join our email list to see how you can be a part of this with us! #hopeforeverywoman
+Join our tribe to see how you can be a part of this with us! #hope4everywoman

 My mother, Virginia (Ginni), began living a redefined life of courage when she was diagnosed with breast cancer in 2006.
 Her two younger sisters had already been diagnosed with breast cancer, so Ginni chose to fight aggressively with chemo and reconstruction (double mastectomy.)